facette/docs/content/docs/architecture.md

 ![Architecture Schema](/schema-architecture.png)

 Facette consists of two components: the *front-end* and the *back-end*.
-The *back-end* is the component that interacts with the resources actually storing time series data or being the canonical interface to access them, called *origins*;
-the *front-end* is a web application that displays time series data fetched by the *back-end* on graphs.
+The *back-end* is the component that interacts with the resources actually storing time series data — called *origins* — or being the canonical interface to access them; the *front-end* is a web application that displays time series data fetched by the *back-end* on graphs.

 ## The Catalog